imarri01/Transform_and_Analyze_with_SQL/QA.md

 ![Alt text](/data_quality/bq_tables.png)

-**Step 3:**
+<u>**Step 3:**</u>
 - Define data quality job \
 Here is the most critical piece to the process.
 This is where we define our QA rules.
-In this example I checked for `NULL` values in the userid field in the `analytics` tbale.
-I also check if the `productSKU` in the `all_sessions` adhere to the format defined `GGOEG`.
+In this example I checked for `NULL` values in the `userid` field in the `analytics` table.
+I also checked if the `productSKU` in the `all_sessions` table adhere to the prefix format defined: `GGOEG`.
 See yaml file that was used to define these rules.
-These might seem like overkill for this small project but I like to think about scale and the below file and rules can be expanded to multiple columns spanning across several tables, indicating how many records break our data quality rules/definition while flagging.
+These might seem like overkill for this small project but I like to think about scale and the below file and rules can be expanded to multiple columns spanning across several tables, indicating how many records break our data quality rules/definition.
 See rules definition below.

 ```yaml
 metadata_registry_defaults: